Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: SMR Dataset

 \bgroup \arraystretch{1.2}

 \egroup

-Regarding v1 and v2 machine libraries for the image classification task, their SMR values are closed.
-Numerically, in the SMR dataset, without counting original images, the mean absolute errors (MAE) of SMR-top1/3/5 between v1 and v2 libraries are $0.011$, $0.007$, and $0.005$, and the standard deviations are $0.024$, $0.016$, and $0.014$, respectively.
-We further compare the SMR from different number of machine subjects.
-In this comparison, machines are randomly picked from the v2 library, and SMRs-top1 values are re-calculated denoted by $\text{SMR}_{N_m}$, where $N_m$ is the number of machines.
-We also investigate a special case where machines are the 12 ones used in section \ref{sec:diversity of machines}, which were proven to be full of diversity.
-MAEs of $\text{SMR}_{N_m}$ values are computed among 10,000 groups of compressed images that are also randomly selected, each in all 36 quality levels.
-For each $N_m$, the comparison will be performed three times to obtain averaged MAE results, which are presented in TABLE \ref{table:smr mae of different amount of machines}.
-According to the results, as $N_m$ increases, $\text{MAE}(\text{SMR}_{N_m}, \text{SMR}_{58/72})$ decreases, although there are still small differences at last.
-It is expected that as the number of machines in $\mathcal{M}$ increases, $\text{SMR}_\mathcal{M}(I_{q_i})$ converges to $\text{SMR}_\mathbb{M}(I_{q_i})$.
-On the other hand, a smaller $N_m$ inevitably leads to less accurate general MVS characteristics capturing due to the diversity of machines, which again demonstrates that we cannot just consider one or only very few of them in VCM.
+In comparing the v1 and v2 machine libraries for image classification, we find their SMR values relatively similar.
+Numerically, within the SMR dataset (excluding uncompressed images), the mean absolute errors (MAE) for SMR-top1/3/5 between v1 and v2 libraries are $0.011$, $0.007$, and $0.005$, respectively, with standard deviations of $0.024$, $0.016$, and $0.014$.
+Considering specific images, it can also be observed from Fig.~\ref{fig:smr sample cls and det}-\ref{fig:smr distribution} that SMR values are quite close between the two libraries.
+Despite minor numerical differences, the general trends in SMR variation remain largely consistent.
+We further conduct a comparative analysis of SMRs derived from different numbers of machines.
+In this study, machines are randomly picked from the v2 library to re-calculate SMR-top1 values, denoted as $\text{SMR}_{N_m}$, where $N_m$ represents the number of machines.
+We also investigate a special case using the 12 machines in Section \ref{sec:machine diversity}.
+The MAEs of $\text{SMR}_{N_m}$ values are computed among $10,000$ groups of compressed images that are also randomly selected, each in all 36 quality levels.
+For each $N_m$, the comparison will be performed three times to obtain averaged results, which are presented in TABLE~\ref{table:smr mae of different amount of machines}.
+The results indicate that $\text{MAE}(\text{SMR}_{N_m}, \text{SMR}_{58/72})$ decreases as $N_m$ increases, although minor differences persist.
+Smaller $N_m$ values inevitably lead to less accurate general MVS characteristics capturing due to machine diversity.
+Again, this demonstrates that we cannot just consider one or only very few of them in VCM.